“OK, Google, I’m ready for my morning medical check-in.”

 Google: “Please cough.
 Again.
 We can say you do not have COVID-19 with 98% accuracy.
 Have a great day.”

 Sounds like science fiction?

 The MIT artificial intelligence lab has already developed software capable of detecting whether you have COVID-19 by listening to your cough.
-They analyzed 200,000 coughs and accurately predicted those who had COVID-19 with a 98% accuracy.
+They analyzed 200,000 coughs and accurately predicted those who had COVID-19 with 98 percent accuracy.

-More impressively, the MIT lab was 100% accurate with those test subjects who exhibited no symptoms of COVID-19 but were sick with COVID-19 and didn’t know it.
+More impressively, the MIT lab was 100 percent accurate with those test subjects who exhibited no symptoms of COVID-19 but were sick with the virus and didn’t know it.

 “Hey Alexa, I’m feeling down today.”